ChronoGS: Disentangling Invariants and Changes in Multi-Period Scenes: Method

-\paragraph{Time encodings.} We represent time using a unified $T$-dimensional encoding that supports both discrete and continuous timestamps.
-For integer timestamps, we adopt a one-hot encoding where each observed period corresponds to a unique basis vector.
-For fractional timestamps, we perform linear interpolation between adjacent integer embeddings to obtain a smooth, continuous representation:
+\paragraph{Temporal Encoding.} We represent temporal states using a unified $T$-dimensional encoding defined over period indices.
+For integer-valued period indices, we adopt a one-hot encoding where each observed period corresponds to a unique basis vector.
+For the inter-period position, we interpolate between the embeddings of adjacent periods to obtain a smooth representation:

-where $\mathbf{e}_{\lfloor t \rfloor}$ and $\mathbf{e}_{\lceil t \rceil}$ are the one-hot embeddings of neighboring integer periods.
-It produces exact one-hot encodings at observed periods while yielding smooth transitions for intermediate timestamps.
+where $\mathbf{e}_{\lfloor t \rfloor}$ and $\mathbf{e}_{\lceil t \rceil}$ are the one-hot embeddings of neighboring periods.
+This formulation preserves exact encodings for observed periods while enabling smooth interpolation between adjacent periods.

-\paragraph{Global–Local Temporal Modulation.} The $i$-th anchor maintains a time-invariant base feature $\mathbf{f}^{\text{base}}_i$ that encodes the canonical geometry and appearance shared across all periods.
-The temporal encoding $\mathbf{e}(t)$ defined in \cref{eq:time-encoding} modulates the local period-varying feature $\mathbf{f}^{\text{var}}_i(t)$, capturing local temporal variations around the anchor.
-Also, a global period-varying feature $\mathbf{g}(t)\in\mathbb{R}^{T \times d_g}$ capturing scene-level factors such as illumination and seasonal appearance is modulated by $\mathbf{e}(t)$.
-Together, these components describe canonical, local, and global aspects of the scene, allowing the model to capture fine-grained dynamics while maintaining temporal consistency.
+\paragraph{Global–Local Temporal Modulation.} The temporal encoding $\mathbf{e}(t)$ defined in \cref{eq:time-encoding} modulates both the local period-varying feature $\mathbf{f}^{\text{var}}_i(t)$, capturing per-anchor temporal variations, and a global period-varying feature $\mathbf{g}(t)\in\mathbb{R}^{T \times d_g}$ shared across all anchors, capturing scene-level factors such as illumination and seasonal appearance.
+Together with the period-invariant base feature $\mathbf{f}^{\text{base}}_i$, these three components allow the model to capture fine-grained dynamics while maintaining temporal consistency.

 \paragraph{Explicit Gaussian Offsets for Geometric Stability.} The $i$-th anchor stores $K$ learnable but period-invariant Gaussian center offsets $\{\Delta\boldsymbol{\mu}_{ik}\}_{k=1}^{K}$, forming a fixed local arrangement around the anchor.
 Explicitly storing these offsets preserves local geometric stability across periods, so temporal geometry changes are mainly reflected through the Gaussians' visibility.
 This fixed spatial layout ensures consistent geometry across periods, enabling reliable opacity-based filtering described in \cref{subsec:anchor_scaffold}.